non-npc/No-WEBP/README.md

    - Toggle on/off based on your needs

 3. **Site Allowlist**
+   - **Default allowlist**: Reddit (reddit.com and related domains) is pre-configured since it only serves WebP
-   - Add domains where WebP should NOT be blocked
+   - Add additional domains where WebP should NOT be blocked
    - Useful for sites that only serve images in WebP format
    - Example: `example.com`, `cdn.example.com`
+   - You can remove default sites if needed (though they may not function properly)

 ### Saving Images